earlfogel/food/README.md

 Spread the sour cream/yogurt on top, then decorate with sliced mushrooms and dust with paprika.

-Bake 40 minutes at 350 F.
+Bake at 350 F for 40 minutes.

 ## Tian de courges

 1 cup cooked rice<br/>
 1 small onion, chopped<br/>
-3 tbsp olive oil<br/>
+4 tbsp olive oil<br/>
 4 cup squash, peeled and chopped into 1/2 inch cubes<br/>
 1 medium zuccini, cubed, about 2 cups<br/>
 2 cup grated white turnip<br/>
 2 cloves garlic, minced<br/>
 1.5 cup grated emmenthal cheese<br/>
-2/3 cup grated romano cheese<br/>
+2/3 cup grated romano cheese (divided)<br/>
 4 eggs<br/>
 1/2 cup cream<br/>
 1/2 to 1 tsp salt<br/>
 2 sliced tomatoes<br/>
 1/2 cup homemade breadcrumbs<br/>

-Saute onion in 2 tbsp olive oil until just soft; Stir in squash and sprinkle with salt; Cook, covered, 10-15 minutes until squash is almost done, stirring occasionally.
+Saute onion in 2 tbsp oil until just soft; Stir in squash and sprinkle with salt; Cook, covered, 10-15 minutes until squash is almost done, stirring occasionally.

-In another pan, saute zuccini, turnip and garlic in 1 tbsp olive oil, stirring occasionally.
+In another pan, saute zuccini, turnip and garlic in 2 tbsp oil, stirring occasionally.

+In a small bowl, combine bread crumbs and half the romano.

-In a large mixing bowl, combine zucchini, rice, emmenthal and 2/3 squash mixture.
+In a large bowl, combine remaining romano, emmenthal, zucchini, rice, and 2/3 squash mixture.

-In a food processor, blend remaining squash mixture with eggs, cream and half the Romano, then stir into other mix and season with salt.
+In a food processor, blend remaining squash mixture with eggs and cream, then stir into other mix and season with salt.

 Spoon into lightly-oiled 3 quart baking dish or large gratin dish.
-Cover with a layer of sliced tomatoes then sprinkle with remaining Romano cheese and breadcrumbs.
+Cover with a layer of sliced tomatoes then sprinkle with romano and breadcrumbs.

 Bake at 375 F for 30 minutes or until set and lightly browned on top.